Single-Step Parity Check Gate Set for Quantum Error Correction: Preliminaries

-with probability, $p$, then the threshold of the Honeycomb code was found to be approximately 2\%.
+In~\cite{Gidney_2021}, Gidney and Fowler demonstrated that when considering a scenario where a natural $M_{pp2}$ measurement is available from the hardware, the error modeling mirrors a phenomenological noise model.
+This involves applying a perfect multi-qubit measurement followed by error mapping according to the equation:

+with probability, $p$.
+This error map allows us to differentiate between two types of errors: quantum errors and classical errors.
+The first set of brackets represents the quantum errors and it allows us to have one Pauli error on one of the data qubits.
+The second set of brackets represents the classical error and it allows us to have one classical bit flip error which is the bit flip error on the classical measurement result on the ancilla qubit.
+With this map, the threshold of the Honeycomb code was found to be approximately 2\%.
 This threshold is commensurate with the phenomenological threshold for the surface code, but unlike the surface code, some hardware systems may have the possibility of realising $M_{pp2}$ operations, while it is unlikely that a natural $M_{pp4}$ measurement will be found in any current hardware systems.

 This means that if we can have a natural two-body measurement that satisfies the error model of Gidney and Fowler, we will have a three times higher threshold for the Honeycomb code while maintaining a 2D Nearest-Neighbour hardware architecture.
-Furthermore, the latest study by Gidney~\cite{Gidney_2022}, shows that if we run the surface code by using natural two-body measurements, the threshold of the surface code will be similarly increased.
+Furthermore, the latest study by Gidney~\cite{Gidney_2022}, shows that if the surface code is run by using natural two-body measurements, the threshold of the surface code will be similarly increased.

-The clear question is: how does an experimental system verify that a possible natural $M_{pp2}$ operation satisfies the assumptions used in the above analysis?
-We first explain an analysis workflow that can map a standard experimental process matrix to an equivalent QEC-specific error model, necessary to check if the error behaviour of a real system matches the assumptions of a threshold analysis.
-We then construct and verify a native gate set designed specifically for QEC.
-Rather than targeting standard gates such as CNOTs, we target the higher dimensional unitaries needed to realise these syndrome extraction circuits.
-We will call this native gate set the single-step parity check gate set.
-We then proceed to apply this technique to the two-qubit parity check circuits necessary for the implementation of the Honeycomb code.
-We present the single-step parity check gates in the context of spin qubit systems.
+The next question is: how can we asses whether a physical system allows a natural implementation of natural $M_{pp2}$ operations?
+For this purpose, we outline a workflow to map an experimental process matrix to a QEC-specific error model for checking if a real system's error behavior matches the assumptions of a threshold analysis.
+We develop and validate a native gate set tailored for QEC, focusing on higher dimensional unitaries required for syndrome extraction circuits, termed the single-step parity check gate set.
+Applying this technique to two-qubit parity check circuits for the Honeycomb code implementation, we illustrate the single-step parity check gates in the context of spin qubit systems \cite{morello2020donor,M_dzik_2022}.